 Re-evaluating visual representations of Atlantic slavery and emancipation

-The theme of Culture and Heritage is helping to construct identity through notions of memory and place.
+The theme of culture and heritage allows researchers to explore the construction of identity and culture through notions of memory and place.

 Through his academic writings and work as an artist and filmmaker, Professor Marcus Wood explores the inheritance of colonialism, racism and Atlantic slavery, and how, as a culture, we remember traumatic and violent experience.

 Why does imagery showing the very instant of the birth of black slave freedom invariably personify Liberty as a white woman?
 Where does the image of the enchained kneeling slave, ubiquitous in abolitionist visual culture on both sides of the Atlantic, come from?
 And why is freedom always depicted as a gift from white to black people?
 These are some of the questions addressed in The Horrible Gift of Freedom, the most recent book to be published by Marcus Wood, Professor of English.
 In The Horrible Gift of Freedom Professor Wood explores the visual archives and iconography associated with the abolition of Atlantic slavery, and discusses how, to this day, our visual representations of slavery focus on celebratory myths that function to diminish white culpability and black outrage.